lumue/lumue.github.io/_posts/2015-12-04-git-remote-repository-url-using-ssh-on-nonstandard-port.md

     git@thegithost:lumue/myrepo.git

-This would be the repo url to use for gogs listening on port 10022:
+then this would be the repo url to use for gogs listening on port 10022:

     ssh://git@thegithost:10022/lumue/myrepo.git